cidetec-energy-storage/cideMOD/docs/source/usage.rst

 There are two kind of outputs available.
 For each simulation, the library saves results to a folder on the fly in case of internal variables, and at the end of the time-loop in the case of global variables.

 * Internal variables:
-   These are the problem variables, or any derived value that has different values for each point in the battery geometry.
+   These are the problem variables, or any derived value that has different values for each point in the cell geometry.
 These are automatically defined in the code, and written in the `XDMF Format <https://www.xdmf.org/index.php/Main_Page>`_.
    The parameter :code:`store_delay` can be modified to a negative value to supress this output, or to a positive value to specify the frecuency (in timesteps) at which the results are saved to disk.
 * Global variables:
    These are overall cell figures (for example cell voltage, current, maximum temperature, etc...), that are calculated and saved as a list of values over time internally in the memory.
 When the temporal loop finish, they are saved to disk in text files.